 Much of eating a trucker-friendly diabetic diet comes down to the personal situation and setup, but fortunately, it doesn’t require having too many fancy kitchen tools and storage devices.
 Simple fresh and canned fruits and veggies are great options to keep on the road (just make sure they’re in juice, not syrup).
 100% whole wheat slices of bread and English muffins will keep for quite a bit on the truck.
 With the help of a refrigerator and a slow cooker, a truck driver can greatly increase the number of meals for diabetics that can be made on the road.

-Following a truck driver diabetic diet can be done, and plenty of truckers are doing it!
+Following a truck driver’s diabetic diet can be done, and plenty of truckers are doing it!
 Sure, it requires some additional planning compared to a typical trucker’s diet, but what are the alternatives?
 Unmanaged diabetes can lead to a host of complications that can end a trucker’s career, which is why it is so important to get that diet on track before it’s too late.

 Combine these tips on a diabetic diet with these tips on diabetic exercise plans (link to exercise post) and take control of your type 2 diabetes!
 You may have the diagnosis, but you don’t have to be a statistic.

 Sleep and Diabetes Management Click here